rogerleecormier/tanstack-portfolio/README.md

 ## 🚀 Features

+- **Cloudflare Access Authentication:**
+  Secure One-Time PIN (OTP) authentication for protected content using Cloudflare Zero Trust.

 - **Project Navigation:**
   Organize all your projects under a dedicated sidebar section with icons and quick access.

 - **Analytics & Insights:**
-  Top-level analytics page and per-project analysis (e.g., HealthBridge Analysis, Projects Analysis).
+  Top-level analytics page and per-project analysis with interactive charts.

 - **HealthBridge Integration:**
-  Sync and visualize health data from external sources, with dynamic charting and filtering.
+  Protected health data analysis with dynamic charting and filtering capabilities.

 - **Dynamic Filtering:**
   Filter data by quick ranges (7, 14, 30 days, 3/6 months, all), custom date ranges, and more.